mtlynch/mtlynch.io/content/posts/logpaste/index.md

 ---
-title: "How I Replaced My Cloud Database Server for $0.03 per Month"
+title: "How Litestream Replaced My Database Server for $0.03/month"
 date: "2021-04-05T00:00:00Z"
 tags:
 - tinypilot
 - litestream
 - docker
+- logpaste
 description: I needed a simple way for users to share debug logs with me, so I built my own solution with Go and Litestream.
 custom_css: true
 ---